Nashville District campgrounds impacted in Cumberland River Basin

-The U.S. Army Corps of Engineers Nashville announces that high water at its lakes has impacted some campgrounds in the Cumberland River Basin.
-This is Lock A Campground March 30, 2021 at Cheatham Lake in Ashland City, Tennessee.
-(USACE Photo by Amber Jones)
+NASHVILLE, Tenn.
+(March 31, 2021) – The U.S. Army Corps of Engineers Nashville announces that high water at its lakes has impacted some campgrounds in the Cumberland River Basin that will delay their scheduled opening dates.

+Campgrounds at Lake Barkley and Lake Cumberland in Kentucky, and Old Hickory Lake and Cordell Hull Lake in Tennessee, are currently not reporting any impacts.

+Cheatham Lake reports that campsites at Lock A Campground and Harpeth River Bridge Campground in Ashland City were impacted by high water.
+Lock A Campground, scheduled to open April 1, is now scheduled to open April 15, and Harpeth River Bridge Campground, scheduled to open April 15, is now scheduled to open May 1.

 |Date Taken: